 - Properties sold during the Annual Real Property Delinquent Tax Sale shall be conveyed by Tax Deed.
 This form of Deed is not a Warranty Deed.
 The County makes no representations as to whether the property is buildable or developable, nor does the County make any representations regarding whether the property complies with applicable zoning regulations.
 The County does not warrant or represent any property purchased during the Annual Real Property Delinquent Tax Sale as habitable or in any particular condition.
 The county also makes no warranties or representations regarding the accuracy of the assessment of the property or the accuracy of the description of real estate or improvements thereon.
 (County Ordinance 1-2012) Access to properties on the sale is Not a guarantee.

 - As we go through the sale, you will note that some properties may have been withdrawn from the sale.
 The reasons for withdrawal may be that proper notice has not been given or erroneous legal descriptions, duplicate assessments, bankruptcy, have been discovered or deferrals or settlements have been granted by the Davis County Commission, or the property tax has been paid.

 - Some properties may be struck to the County for public purposes such as being part of a roadway, public easement, or a detention basin.

 - As we go through the sale, it will be asked if the owner of record or someone on his or her behalf is tendering payment.
 In such a case, if payment is made, the property remains in the name of the owner.

-- A Lien holder CANNOT better his or her position by purchasing at the tax sale.
+- A Lienholder CANNOT better his or her position by purchasing at the tax sale.
 This includes having friends or associates buying the property and quit claiming it back to the owner.
-Therefore, if a lien holder, associate, or the owner pays the tax at the sale it will be considered a redemption rather than a tax sale.
+Therefore, if a lienholder, associate, or owner pays the tax at the sale it will be considered a redemption rather than a tax sale.